Architecture at ZSL Regent's Park

 by Sir Peter Chalmers Mitchell and John James Joass, listed Grade II

 This extraordinary imitation of a mountain landscape was designed to provide a naturalistic habitat for bears and other animals.
 Sir Peter Chalmers Mitchell, whose inspiration it was, was the Secretary of the Zoological Society of London from 1903-35.
 The construction of the terraces showed what could be done with reinforced concrete, which was then a comparatively new material.
 The cavernous interior, like that of a real mountain, holds reservoirs of water which is filtered and circulated into the Aquarium below.
-The Mappin Terraces currently house wallabies and emus.
+The Mappin Terraces currently features an `outback' exhibit with red kangaroos and emus.